LaneLab/Spratt_SPI2_tuning_paper/README.md

 ## Summary Dataframes
 6 .xlsx files are included - found in FlowSummaryStats

-Stored as CSV files.
 FlowJo was used to analyze FCS files.
-CSVs contain summary statistics as exported by FlowJo and are organized by figure.
+The .xlsx files contain summary statistics as exported by FlowJo and are organized by figure.

 # DIMM Data: